WHO DO I CONTACT IF I HAVE A CONCERN ABOUT A CHILD AT FERRING C OF E PRIMARY SCHOOL?

 At Ferring C of E Primary School teaching children how to stay safe is of paramount importance to us.
 We do this through our weekly delivery of the new Relationship, Sex & Health Education Curriculum (RSHE).
 We address it through assembly themes which tie in closely with our Church of England vision for education and preparing children for life in all its fullness.
 We supplement our safeguarding curriculum further with our participation in national campaigns such as Safer Internet Day and Anti-bullying Week.

 Every year, as part of our safeguarding curriculum, we take part in the national ‘Safer Internet Day’.
-This year the theme was ‘an internet we can trust: exploring reliability in the online world’.
-Below is a video showing some of what we did this year.
+Below is a video showing some of what we did in previous years.

 Here are some photos of work the children produced during a week when we focused on the theme of ‘United Against Bullying’.
 Every year we celebrate the Ferring attitude to the anti-bullying message.